epccs/RPUno/DayNight/README.md

 rpu_address is taken from the I2C address 0x29 (e.g. ../Uart/id.h get_Rpu_address() ).
 The value of rpu_address is used as a character in a string, which means don't use a null value (C strings are null terminated), but the ASCII value for '1' (0x31) is easy and looks nice.

-The LED_BUILTIN is bliked fast (twice per second) if the I2C address is not found, also the rpu_address defaults to '0'.
+The STATUS_LED is bliked fast (twice per second) if the I2C address is not found, also the rpu_address defaults to '0'.

 Commands and their arguments follow.